andrewsunglaekim/advanced_git_workshop/readme.md

 The reflog gives us everything we would want in terms of rewriting history to historical references.
 We can use either the sha or pointer of a `reflog` entry.

 Examples:
-Our `reflog` for master might look something like this:
+Say we have a `reflog` for master that looks something like this:

 ```
 33e8ab2 master@{0}: commit: 3rd commit